jamesrayman/Ero/docs/euclid.md

 Ordinary assignment occurs when `x` is a Reference.
 The value of `y` is copied into the variable `x`.

-Below are some examples of assignment:
+Below are some examples of assignment.

 ```text
 x = 5 + 2     # x now has a value of 7